Pepszidev/Slot-Machine-Default-API/README.md

 Unity asset store : UNDER ACCEPTATION

 There's currently no probability calculation and win calculation on this api.
 The math part is reserved for other projects as probabilities are generally unique by project.
 I don't want it to be specific, at least the less the better.

+This API is designed to work with a 3x5 screen (3 lines, 5 columns)